 Formed in 1993 to play “pops” music at a professional level, this 35 piece group is the most versatile wind ensemble in the country, and was dubbed “the finest” at the 1997 Guelph Spring Festival.
 The release of their first CD in 2000 sponsored by The Record called Swingphonic, resulted in numerous invitations to play to wider audiences.
-More recently, a variety of Pops concerts (each with a specific theme), performed each Spring and Fall, have become fixtures in Southern Ontario.
+More recently, a variety of Pops concerts (each with a specific theme), performed each Spring and Fall, have become our specialty.
 The concert is enhanced by a narrator and synchronized multi-media presentation to complement each musical selection performed.
 Audiences love it.

-Our second CD, Hollywood – The Canadian Connection, is available now and made possible by a grant from the Region of Waterloo Arts Fund,
+Their second CD, Hollywood – The Canadian Connection, is available now and made possible by a grant from the Region of Waterloo Arts Fund.

 Artistic Director and Conductor

 Charles Cozens is a true Renaissance Man of the Canadian music business.
 Highly acclaimed as an arranger, composer and orchestrator for major Canadian artists, ensembles and orchestras, he is also an accomplished orchestral and theatrical conductor, pianist, accordionist, and CD producer.